 The joint partner institutions and the Examining Board are responsible for suitable publication of these Rules and Regulations and any changes to them.

 Article 30.
 Date of enactment

-The Rules and Regulations were adopted on July 12 2023 by the Examining Board of MWT and come into effect on 1 September 2023 and replace the former applicable Rules and Regulations.
+The Rules and Regulations were adopted on Juni 21 2019 by the Examining Board of MWT and come into effect on 1 September 2019.